The

 Your output should be similar to the following:

-variable is displayed by placing a $ character in front of the name of the variable.
+The PATH variable is displayed by placing a $ character in front of the name of the variable.

 This variable is used to find the location of commands.
 Each of the directories listed above are searched when you run a command.
-For example, if you try to run the date
+For example, if you try to run the date command, the shell will first look for the command in the /home/sysadmin/bin directory and then in the/usr/local/sbin directory and so on.
+Once the date command is found, the shell "runs it".

-command to determine if there is an executable file named date
+Use the which command to determine if there is an executable file named date that is located in a directory listed in the PATH value:

 which date